Worth Living Conferences 2021

-The Conferences scheduled for 2020 have been cancelled due to COVID-19
+The Conferences scheduled for 2020 were cancelled due to COVID-19

-This year Worth Living is very excited to partner with the Canadian Mental Health Association Nova Scotia to host two conferences, one in Halifax, Nova Scotia, and the other in Sydney, Nova Scotia.
+2020, pre-COVID19 – Worth Living was very excited to partner with the Canadian Mental Health Association Nova Scotia to host two conferences, one in Halifax, Nova Scotia, and the other in Sydney, Nova Scotia.
 Please stay tuned for updates.

 Testimonials from the Worth Living Conference held in Halifax on May 31, 2019.